endoflife-date/endoflife.date/products/centos.md

 except for CentOS Linux 8.

-[It was announced on December 8th, 2023](https://blog.centos.org/2020/12/future-is-centos-stream/) that work on CentOS Linux 8 will cease at the end of 2021 and that shifts will focus to CentOS Stream.
+[It was announced on December 8th, 2023](https://blog.centos.org/2020/12/future-is-centos-stream/) that work on CentOS Linux 8 will cease at the end of 2021 and that shift will focus to CentOS Stream.
 Support information for CentOS Stream are available on the [CentOS Stream page](/centos-stream).